Bringing memories to support transnational justice in Colombia

 For further details please see the Truth on the Margins website

-This project is associated with the MMB Challenge on Imagination, belonging, futures
+This project is associated with the MMB Challenge on Representation, belonging, futures